leekevinyg/edison/README.md

 - **Skip**
 Specific to Netflix.
 Fast forwards the Netflix title by 10 seconds.
 Example: Just say "Skip" when viewing a Netflix title.

+Note that the interface currently handles *one command at a time*, therefore, each command will need to invoke the interface again separately.

+For accessibility use cases, it is recommended that passwords be saved for the most commonly used websites to improve the overall user expierence.

 <a name="Developing"></a>
 # Development Guide